grafana/loki/docs/sources/installation/sizing/index.md

     Defines how long the ingested logs should be kept.
     </span>
     <span v-else-if="help === 'queryperf'">
     Defines the expected query performance.
-Basic enables 3GB/s.
-Super enables 25% more and should be chosen if more query throughput is required.
+Basic is sized for a max query throughput of around 3GB/s.
+Super aims for 25% more throughput.
     </span>
   </blockquote>
 </div>